Cubs vs. Pirates Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 13 doubles, two triples, seven home runs, 36 walks and 30 RBI (72 total hits).
-He's also swiped four bases.
+- Dansby Swanson has 13 doubles, two triples, seven home runs, 36 walks and 31 RBI (74 total hits).
+He's also stolen four bases.

-- Swanson heads into this matchup looking to extend his seven-game hit streak.
-During his last 10 outings he is hitting .250 with a home run, three walks and four RBI.
+- Swanson brings an eight-game streak with at least one hit into this contest.
+In his last 10 outings he is hitting .286 with a home run, two walks and five RBI.

 Swanson Recent Games